 I like photos that have a humorous element.
 When I first saw this one, the sign on the left cracked me up.
 I cannot explain why.
 But the longer I look at it, it also makes me a little sad, too.
 I think of the poor monkeys who had hundreds, perhaps thousands, of people stare at them as if they are objects rather than feeling creatures.

 Were they heading home after their honeymoon?
 Or after his return from the war?
 Did he build the house for her?
-(A cute cottage, by the way.)
+(A cute cottage, by the way.
+It reminds me a lot of Tumbleweed’s tiny house designs.)
 These and many other questions made me fall in love with this photo.
 The blurriness of the photograph adds to the “times gone by” effect.

 I love going to the movies so this one spoke to me.
 It’s a perfect glimpse of history, both in terms of the Spencer Tracy movie being shown and the automobiles parked out front.